Skip to content

 How does the NDIS work?

 The scheme does not pay basic living expenses, apart from those directly connected with the disability.
 It provides disability-related equipment and assistance with daily living activities and access to the community.
+Services and equipment can also be used to help reduce disability in the future.

-It also helps recipients improve their wellbeing, find a place to live, get a job, improve their education and develop good relationships.
+NDIS funding aims to help recipients improve their wellbeing, find a place to live, get a job, improve their education and develop good relationships.

 NDIS review